maziac/DeZog/documentation/EmulatorInterface.md

 The EmulatorClass communicates with MAME via the gdb remote protocol via a  socket.
 Mame needs to be started with the gdbstub lua script for this to work.

-I.e. MAME uses gdb syntax for communicaton with z80-debug.
+I.e. MAME uses gdb syntax for communicaton with DeZog.

 Here are the available commands:
 - CTRL-C: Break (stop debugger execution)